LeandroTheDev/storage_template/README.md

 - Check the [README.md](https://github.com/LeandroTheDev/storage_template/blob/main/source_server/README.md) for node dependencies (or use the command ``npm install``)
 - Running the web server: ``node init.js``
 - (You need to run the web server first before this command) MariaDB cli, Creating admin account: ``USE storage; INSERT INTO accounts (username, password) VALUES ('admin', 'secretpassword');``
-- Simple http client server: ``python3 -m http.server 80`` inside ``source_client/build/web`` folder, if not builded yet you can build using the command ``flutter build web`` (don't know what is flutter? refer to [flutter download](https://docs.flutter.dev/get-started/install))
-- You can now access your storage using the address of the NAS server in your favorite internet explorer

 ## Windows
 - Install [git](https://git-scm.com/downloads)